EricaLinaG/Emacsn/README.md

     doom-update-cmd   = $(emacs-home)/doom/bin/doom update
 ```

-### Profiles with no install function
+### Configurations with no install function

-These profiles just run emacs the first time to install all of
+These configurations just run emacs the first time to install all of
 their packages.
 So the install command amounts to one of these.
 Run in window mode or terminal mode.